flowflux/flowflux/README.md

 ## Input, Output

 Messages/events flow through a process/actor via `stdin` and `stdout`.
-Stream-connectors are expressed as named pipes.
+Stream-connectors are expressed as named pipes or handled by Go channels (depending on which execution model is chosen).
 The builtin actors "fork" and "merge" are used to splice and reunite the event streams.
-The builtin actors "pipe" is used to rewire any `stdout` to any `stdin` via a name pipe.
+The builtin actor "pipe" is used to rewire any `stdout` to any `stdin`.

 ## Simple Wire Format

-Messages/events are JSON encoded, because it's pervasively supported.
+There is a standard wire format for messages/events: JSON encoded, because it's pervasively supported.
 To distinguish messages from another, an additional envelope is used: the message is bas64-encoded with the delimiter `\n---\n`.
-Th reasons for this are pervasiveness of base64, ease of use and the resulting robustness.
+Th reasons for this are pervasiveness of base64, ease of use and the resulting robustness of parsing and queuing.
+Optionally raw byte streams can be used by defining connections with `*->` instead of  `->`.

 ## Usage